Polycystic Ovary Syndrome (PCOS): Symptoms, Causes and What It Means for Your Health

 Androgens

-Many people with PCOS have elevated androgens (such as Testosterone and DHT) which can disrupt ovulation and contribute to skin and excess hair symptoms.
+Many people with PCOS have elevated androgens (such as testosterone and DHT) which can disrupt ovulation and contribute to skin and excess hair symptoms.

-Insulin Resistance
+Insulin resistance

 Inflammation